dimpon/octopus-project/README.md

 (the dependency to *octopus-ti-parent* is not shown here casue it is parent, but dependencies which come via *octopus-ti-parent* is shown)

 ##### Few scenarios.
-######Case 1
+###### Case 1
-Let's consider, that developer John works on *shared1* component.
-He commits code, but his changes are not visible for others components until he release shared1.
+Let's consider, that developer John works on *octopus-shared1* component.
+He commits code every evening, but his changes are not visible for others components until he release *octopus-shared1*.
-Once the job is done he runs ```mvn release:prepare release:perform -B``` (or job in Bamboo, if it exists) and if in  *octopus-parent* is specified:
+Once the job is done he runs ```mvn release:prepare release:perform -B``` (or job in Bamboo, if it exists) and if *octopus-parent* has:
 ```xml
 <dependency>
     <groupId>de.octopus-project</groupId>